DistCompiler/pgo/README.md

 repository for a snapshot of the latest version of the manual that details implemented features and several examples.

+## Usage

+To learn how to use PGo, see the [PGo usage page](https://github.com/UBC-NSS/pgo/wiki/PGo-Usage).

 ## How it works

 PGo is a source to source compiler written in Java.
-It uses TLA+ toolset to parse PlusCal into an AST, which is then translated to a Go AST, and finally written to a `.go` file.
+It compiles specifications written in an extension of PlusCal, called Modular PlusCal (see the [Modular PlusCal page](https://github.com/UBC-NSS/pgo/wiki/Modular-PlusCal)) to Go programs.

-## How to install
+## How to install (for development)

 Requirements: IntelliJ, Eclipse, or Ant 1.9